Wuthering Heights: Contemporary reviews

-The English poet and painter Dante Gabriel Rossetti admired the book, writing in 1854 that it was "the first novel I've read for an age, and the best (as regards power and sound style) for two ages, except Sidonia", but, in the same letter, he also referred to it as "a fiend of a book – an incredible monster [...]
+The English poet and painter Dante Gabriel Rossetti admired the book, writing in 1854 that it was "the first novel I've read for an age, and the best (as regards power and sound style) for two ages, except Sidonia", but, in the same letter, he also referred to it as "a fiend of a book – an incredible monster ...
 The action is laid in hell, – only it seems places and people have English names there".

+Rossetti's friend, the poet Algernon Charles Swinburne was another early admirer of the novel, and in conclusion for an essay on Emily Brontë, published in The Athenaeum in 1883, writes: "As was the author's life, so is her book in all things: troubled and taintless, with little of rest in it, and nothing of reproach.
+It may be true that not many will ever take it to their hearts; it is certain that those who do like it will like nothing very much better in the whole world of poetry or prose."

 Twentieth century

 Until late in the 19th century "Jane Eyre was regarded as the best of the Brontë sisters' novels".
 This view began to change in the 1880s with the publication of A. Mary F. Robinson's biography of Emily in 1883.

 Modernist novelist Virginia Woolf affirmed the greatness of Wuthering Heights in 1925: